thymedev/thymedev.github.io/src/docs/betterinvites/README.md

 It's possible permissions may not be set up correctly.
 Try kicking and reinviting the bot with [this](https://thymedev.github.io/invite/betterinvites).

 ## More Info
-### Remove a role invite
-Use the `/createinvite [invite]` command again and don't select any roles.
-The bot will not assign any roles to people who use that invite.
-Confirm it has been removed with `/display`.

-### Assign multiple roles for each invite
-If you would like an invite to give multiple roles when someone joins, select multiple roles when prompted.

 ### Suggestions and bug reports
 Please direct all suggestions and bug reports to [our support server](https://thymedev.github.io/discord.html)